hsgarn/foosobsplus/README.md

 ## Setup
 FoosOBSPlus is a java program.
 You can download the executable jar file from the Releases section.
 You will need to have at least Java 1.8 loaded and windows set up to associate jar files with java.
 There are many resources on the web for how to load java and set windows up to run the jar file.  (see https://www.howtogeek.com/812583/how-to-open-jar-files-windows/ for example.
 The executable jar file will run in the directory you placed it. )

+## Toolbar Items
+## File
+### Import Stats
+This opens up a window for you to select a stats file to import.
+A stats file is a simple text file with one code per line.
+The file will be read in and the stats will be displayed in the Statistics Display Panel.
+The idea is that you can just write the codes in a text editor as a game is being played and then later import them into FoosOBSPlus for it to generate the stats.

+### Export Stats
+This option writes the current codes in the Statistics Entry Panel History window to a file so that they can be imported later.
+Not sure what the practicality of this is, but the option is here if you ever need it. :)

+### Exit
+This option can be used to exit the program.
+A confirmation window will ask if you really want to exit the application.
+Just click OK to exit or Cancel to return to the program.

+## Edit
 ## Settings
 If running FoosOBSPlus for the first time, it will create a set of properties files with the default properties in the folder in which the program is running.
-These property files contain the settings for the operating parameters, sources, hot keys and more.
+These property files contain the settings for the operating parameters, sources, filters, hot keys and more.
+Below are the options under Settings:

-### Operating Parameters
+### Parameters
 FoosOBSPlus tries to make keeping track of a foosball match's progress as simple as possible.
 To that end, there is a settings screen that contains parameters that affect how FoosOBSPlus will behave.
 Click Edit then Settings then Parameters to get to the Parameter Settings screen.

 <img width="420" height="320" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusSettings1.png">